About Web Indexing

 Gravett, Amron, Beth Nauman-Montana, "Showcasing pro bono work and the benefits of collaboration", Key Words, Vol 21 No 7, pp 112-114, July 2013 (mention of Web and Electronic Indexing SIG Pro Bono Program p114)

-Inquiries about the service should be directed to the Web & Electronic Indexing SIG Pro Bono Project Coordinator,
+Inquiries about the service should be directed to the Acting Digital Publications Indexing SIG Pro Bono Project Coordinator, Dwight Walker (mentor).

 Pro Bono Project Coordinator Job Description